Qucs/ADMS/README.md

 ### Users Install from Tarball

 This section is relevant in case ADMS is compiled from a source code archive (`adms-x.x.x.tar.gz`).
-Users should be able to build without Perl (and the required modules XML::LibXml and GD).
+Users should be able to build without Perl (and the maintainer required modules XML::LibXml and GD).

 #### Compilation Using Autotools